Ever wonder if you are really special?

 The child stared intently into my eyes.
-Then I watched as his eyes careful traced each scar on my face, my neck, my arms, and my hands.
+Then I watched as his eyes carefully traced each scar on my face, my neck, my arms, and my hands.

-To relieve some of the awkwardness of the moment, I lifted my left hand, which has a stub of a thumb, folded my right index finger over what is left of of my right thumb, placed my hands together, and in the old magic trick, I made it look as though I had separated my thumb from my left hand.
+To relieve some of the awkwardness of the moment, I lifted my left hand, which has a stub of a thumb, folded my right index finger over what is left of my right thumb, placed my hands together.
+And in the old magic trick, I made it look as though I had separated my thumb from my left hand.
 He thought it was funny, and I got my first smile.

 I took off my artificial ear, placed it in the palm of my left hand, raised it up in from of the little boy’s face, and said through the translator, “Speak to the hand.”

 The kid roared in laughter.
 His little eyes danced in his scarred face, then his mouth settled into a smile that almost put a halo over his head.

 He was so beautiful.
 I no longer saw his scars.
 His father stood in awe as he watched his child laugh for the first time since his injury.

 Suddenly, the boy began a rapid-fire, animated discourse, his Arabic tongue rattling so quickly it was all that the translator could do to keep up.
 “My uncle was driving, and we had a terrible crash.
 He was bleeding, and I could smell gasoline.
 Suddenly we all burst into flames.
 I crawled out through the window and escaped the car.
 I watched my own skin burn and fall off!”